arunasurya/blogposts/blogprojectlead.md

 ### Review and Publication
 - Oversee and perform a series of reviews and edits from the first draft to the final work.
-  - The review is typically performed by several reviewers.
-The current reviewers are @m52go and @manfredkarrer.
+  - The review and edits are typically done by several editors.
+The current main collaborator is @m52go.
 - Publish the posts on the Bisq blog platforms.

 ## Priviledges